- Rigging Guide

 - First, you attach prototype objects to the character’s joints

-- Then, Cascadeur uses these prototype objects to generate a complete rig
+- Then, Cascadeur uses these prototype objects to generate elements of the actual rig

 Before starting to build a rig, make the following preparations: